vpreston/adaptive-sensing-papers/README.md

 Z. W. Lim, D. Hsu, and W. S. Lee, “Adaptive informative path planning in metric spaces,” in International Journal of Robotics Research, 2015, vol. 35, no. 5.

 **Summary**:

+D. Mandelli and C. Smith, "Adaptive sampling using support vector machines," Idaho National Laboratory, Tech.
+Rep., 2012.

+**Summary**: An approach to analyze the reliability and safety of temporal, sequential events if discussed.
+Other metods, including Latin Cube, Note Carlo, importance sampling, and orthogonal arrays are also discussed.

 R. Marchant and F. Ramos, “Bayesian Optimisation for informative continuous path planning,” in Proceedings - IEEE International Conference on Robotics and Automation, 2014, pp. 6136–6143.